deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The configuration takes effect when capture_mode is 0 and extra_netns_regex is null, PACKET_FANOUT is to enable load balancing and parallel processing, scaling dispatcher for better performance of handling network applications.
-When the `local-dispatcher-count` is greater than 1, multiple dispatcher threads will be launched, consuming more CPU and memory.
-Increasing the `local-dispatcher-count` helps to reduce the operating system's software interrupts on multi-core CPU servers.
+The configuration takes effect when `inputs.cbpf.common.capture_mode` is `Local` and `inputs.cbpf.af_packet.extra_netns_regex` is null, PACKET_FANOUT is to enable load balancing and parallel processing, scaling dispatcher for better performance of handling network applications.
+When the `packet_fanout_count` is greater than 1, multiple dispatcher threads will be launched, consuming more CPU and memory.
+Increasing the `packet_fanout_count` helps to reduce the operating system's software interrupts on multi-core CPU servers.

-Attention: only valid for `traffic_capture_mode` = Local
+Attention: only valid for `inputs.cbpf.common.capture_mode` = Local

 ##### Packet Fanout Mode {#inputs.cbpf.af_packet.tunning.packet_fanout_mode}